milliondollarscript/milliondollarscript/readme.txt

 * Cleanup and fix Click Reports page.
 * Fixed error during image upload on manage pixels page if auto-resize is off and image dimensions were not exact multiples of block size.
 * Make blocks transparent if uploading a smaller image than the selected area during pixel management.
+* Improved Packages admin page: Packages are now saved correctly and the page uses the standard WordPress admin table layout for easier management.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.